royriojas/simpless/README.md

                                function itself
   -h, --help                   Show this help
-  -v, --version                Outputs the version number -q, --quiet                  Show only the summary info --colored-output             Use colored output in logs
+  -v, --version                Outputs the version number -q, --quiet                  Show only the summary info - default: false --colored-output             Use colored output in logs
 ```